DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 DEPLOYMENT MODELS

-- Most people assume that “cloud” means PUBLIC cloud PROVIDERS like AWS, AZURE, and GCP
+- Most people assume that “cloud” means public cloud providers like AWS, AZURE, and GCP
-- Although “PUBLIC cloud” is the most common deployment model, it’s not the ONLY one
+- Although “public cloud” is the most common deployment model, it’s not the only one
-- The FOUR DEPLOYMENT models of cloud COMPUTING are:
+- The four deployment models of cloud computing are:

 - PRIVATE CLOUD

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b8953a31-3861-41ef-99df-62a49b97610a)

-- PRIVATE cloud are generally only used by large enterprises
+- Private cloud are generally only used by large enterprises
-- Although the cloud is PRIVATE, it may be owned by a THIRD PARTY
+- Although the cloud is private, it may be owned by a THIRD PARTY
-    - For example: AWS provides PRIVATE cloud services for the American DoD
+    - For example: AWS provides private cloud services for the American DoD
 - PRIVATE clouds may be ON or OFF PREMISES
     - Many people assume “cloud” and “ON-PREM” are two different things but that is not always the case
-- The same kind of services offered are the same as in PUBLIC clouds (SaaS, PaaS, IaaS) but the infrastructure is reserved for a SINGLE ORGANIZATION
+- The same kind of services offered are the same as in public clouds (SaaS, PaaS, IaaS) but the infrastructure is reserved for a SINGLE ORGANIZATION

 - COMMUNITY CLOUD